timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS/PART VII-ADDITIONAL ITEMIZED DEDUCTIONS FOR INDIVIDUALS.md

 * #### (2) Qualified medical expenses
   * #### (A) In general
     * The term "qualified medical expenses" means, with respect to an account beneficiary, amounts paid by such beneficiary for medical care (as defined in section 213(d)) for such individual, the spouse of such individual, and any dependent (as defined in section 152, determined without regard to subsections (b)(1), (b)(2), and (d)(1)(B) thereof) of such individual, but only to the extent such amounts are not compensated for by insurance or otherwise.
-Such term shall include an amount paid for medicine or a drug only if such medicine or drug is a prescribed drug (determined without regard to whether such drug is available without a prescription) or is insulin.
+For purposes of this subparagraph, amounts paid for menstrual care products shall be treated as paid for medical care.

   * #### (B) Health insurance may not be purchased from account
     * Subparagraph (A) shall not apply to any payment for insurance.